ababaian/VIRUSxDISCVRY/tools/ORFfinder.md

 - The web version of the ORF finder is limited up to 50 kb long.
 The stand-alone version, which doesn't have query sequence length limitation, is available for Linux x64.

 ## Output
-1. Data of ORFs in different file formats.
+1. Data of ORFs in file formats of Protein FASTA, CDS FASTA, ASN.1, or feature table.

 2. Amino acid sequence for each ORF found.